Protein Language Model Embeddings Improve Generalization of Implicit Transfer Operators

 \subsection{Sequence embeddings}

-We extract sequence embeddings for PLaTITO using \texttt{esmc-300m-2024-12} model and for PLaTITO-Big using \texttt{esmc-6b-2024-12} model.
+We extract sequence embeddings for PLaTITO using the \texttt{esmc-300m-2024-12} model and for PLaTITO-19M using the \texttt{esmc-6b-2024-12} model.
 Since ESM models do not support sequences with non-canonical residues, we extract sequence embeddings for Villin using the experimental structure sequence (PDB entry 2F4K), where NLE (Norleucine) is replaced by LEU (Leucine).